zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-google.md

 [Msdiv 38] (# msdiv38) # msdiv38 .ref .msdiv} (5 - 8)

 [APZ 38.1] (# apz38.1) # apz38.1 .ref .apz} "Unthinkable, major
-Do not take. ”Thoughts are two thoughts: lustful thoughts and visual thoughts (Paragraph 3 (ii) should apply here.)
+Do not take.
+"Thoughts are two thoughts: lustful thoughts and visual thoughts (Paragraph 3 (ii) should apply here.)

 \ (iii \) What is lustful thinking?
 I am also surrounded by a limited number of desires